joshbegley/nyt-latest/previous.md

 https://nytimes.com/athletic/6598134/2025/09/05/rafael-nadal-tennis-retirement-big-three-rivalry/

 **Cowboys' CeeDee Lamb has final drive to forget: 'I need to catch the damn ball'**\
-`Lamb said he'll "dread every drop" when reviewing film of the Cowboy' near upset of the Eagles in Week 1.`\
+`Lamb said he'll "dread every drop" when reviewing film of the Cowboys' near upset of the Eagles in Week 1.`\
 https://nytimes.com/athletic/6600773/2025/09/05/cowboys-ceedee-lamb-drops-eagles/

 **How to watch NASCAR Enjoy Illinois 300: Streaming, schedule as Cup playoffs continue**\